speediegq/spmenu/README.md

 ### Scripts

 This build of spmenu should work with all spmenu/dmenu scripts.
-[Here](https://codeberg.org/speedie/speedwm-extras) are a few I've written/use:
+[Here](https://codeberg.org/speedie/speedwm-extras) are a few I've written/use.

-### Notes for users of Arch who manually compile

-This fork of spmenu is compiled using tcc for speed however tcc from the Arch repositories seems to be broken.
-I'm sure there's a better way to fix this but I just fix it by installing [this package](https://aur.archlinux.org/packages/tcc-ziyao) from the AUR.

-### Notes for GCC users

-If you're compiling with GCC, chances are you're seeing a lot of warnings.
-This is because we're compiling with -Ofast.
-I can't seem to find any issues with using -Ofast but if it bothers you, you can compile with -Os or -O2 which don't spit out these warnings.